eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

++ security tasks for cloud computing:
+	- defining policies for assets and tracking performance
+	- scanning and detecting security threats and incidents
+	- responding to security threats and accidents
+	- ensuring applications comply with secure coding requirements
+	- managing accounts and defining permissions for cloud resources
 + skill set:
 	- Principal Security Architect will develop a strategic direction for the security-related architecture of Lattice products, working closely with FPGA system and architecture experts to advance the company's presence within security-sensitive systems
 	- Reduce risks, threats, and vulnerabilities in systems built with Lattice products